espressif/esp-idf/docs/en/api-reference/peripherals/rmt.rst

 - :cpp:member:`rmt_tx_channel_config_t::resolution_hz` sets the resolution of the internal tick counter.
 The timing parameter of the RMT signal is calculated based on this **tick**.
 - :cpp:member:`rmt_tx_channel_config_t::mem_block_symbols` has a slightly different meaning based on if the DMA backend is enabled or not.

     - If the DMA is enabled via :cpp:member:`rmt_tx_channel_config_t::with_dma`, then this field controls the size of the internal DMA buffer.
-To achieve a better throughput and smaller CPU overhead, we recommend you set a large value, e.g., ``1024``.
+To achieve a better throughput and smaller CPU overhead, you can set a larger value, e.g., ``1024``.
     - If DMA is not used, this field controls the size of the dedicated memory block owned by the channel, which should be at least {IDF_TARGET_SOC_RMT_MEM_WORDS_PER_CHANNEL}.

 - :cpp:member:`rmt_tx_channel_config_t::trans_queue_depth` sets the depth of the internal transaction queue, the deeper the queue, the more transactions can be prepared in the backlog.